 3) Go with quality over quantity.

 Keep in mind that the essays are just one part of the application.
-In addition to submitting an MBA resume (unsure how to write an MBA resume?
-Check out these tips), most schools will have you fill out a detailed application.
+In addition to submitting an MBA resume, most schools will have you fill out a detailed application.
 This means admissions committee members will read about everything you have accomplished, all roles you have held and all awards you have won.
 There is no need to try to fit this all into your essays.
 So instead of squeezing in as much as you can, focus on sharing a few key highlights and adding the details as well as your voice.
 This is your chance to explain your choices, show your accomplishments and share your passions.
 The fewer things you try to cover in your essays, the more you will be able to achieve this objective.

 4) Be authentic.

 Do not write what you think admissions committee members want to read.
 There is no one perfect candidate profile.
 Instead, your uniqueness will be some of your greatest selling points.
 Your essays should paint a clear picture of who you are, what motivates you and what you are passionate about.
 Do not feel compelled to show how you fit in the mold that seemingly makes up the “ideal” candidate.
 If you have no desire to run a non-profit, that is ok.
 If you are not motivated by improving the environment, do not pretend you are.
 Readers will see right through this and you could end up doing more harm than good.

 Need help crafting your unique story?
 As a boutique MBA admissions consulting and tutoring firm, Personal MBA Coach helps each candidate portray what makes him unique.
 If you would like individual and personal support with any aspect of the MBA application process, include early planning, school selection, GMAT/GRE tutoring, essay editing or interview preparation with former M7 interviewers, please find information about Personal MBA Coach’s comprehensive packages or contact me to learn how we can help!